kschweig/OfflineRL/index.md

 Paper: [A Dataset Perspective on Offline Reinforcement Learning][arxiv-paper]

+Poster: [CoLLAs Poster][poster]

+Slides: [CoLLAs Slides][slides]

-This blogpost was written by Kajetan Schweighofer with contributions by …
+This blogpost was written by Kajetan Schweighofer with contributions by Andreas Radler and Marius-Constantin Dinu

 If there are any questions, feel free to contact us: schweighofer[at]ml.jku.at